wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_decodepsbt.md

 ---
-title: btg:decodepsbt \[POST\]
+title: decodepsbt - Bitcoin Gold
-description: Return a JSON object representing the serialized, base64-encodedpartially signed Bitcoin transaction.
+description: Example code for the decodepsbt json-rpc method. Сomplete guide on how to use decodepsbt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters